Vijayawada Bus Rapid Transit System

 The Vijayawada BRTS is a bus rapid transit system for the city of Vijayawada.
 Six BRTS corridors were proposed under JNNURM at a cost of ₹450 crore.

 Corridors

-There are six corridor for Vijayawada Bus Rapid Transist system are listed below: Minium route is of Bus terminal to City bys complex with length of 2.62 km and longest route is bus terminal to city bus terminal (round trip) (via Ramavarappadu Ring road junction, Benz circle) with length of 15.50 km.
+There are six corridor for Vijayawada Bus Rapid Transist system are listed below: Minimum route is of Bus terminal to City bys complex with length of 2.62 km and longest route is bus terminal to city bus terminal (round trip) (via Ramavarappadu Ring road junction, Benz circle) with length of 15.50 km.